promisependingapis/twitch.js/README.md

 ## About

-Twitchʲˢ is a [unnoficial] powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Twitchᵀⱽ](https://twitch.tv) making easy the way to make a Twitchᵀⱽ bot, for a custom chat overlay for you [OBS](https://obsproject.com/), or a moderation bot for you chat, or you just want a easy interface to Twitchᵀⱽ.
+Twitchʲˢ is a [unnoficial] powerful [Node.js](https://nodejs.org) module based on [Discord.js](https://github.com/discordjs/discord.js) that allows you to easily interact with the
+[Twitchᵀⱽ](https://twitch.tv) making easy the way to make a Twitchᵀⱽ bot, for a custom chat overlay for you [OBS](https://obsproject.com/), or a moderation bot for you chat, or you just want a easy interface to Twitchᵀⱽ.

 - Object-oriented